Mom's Dinner

 The giveaway has ended, but enjoy this awesome free recipe!

-These Ground Turkey Meatballs are super simple to make and cook in a flash in the Instant Pot.
+These Ground Turkey Meatballs are super simple to make, and they cook in a flash in the Instant Pot.
 They are full of Italian seasonings and spices.
 But no onions and no fresh garlic, making it a super easy and kid-friendly dinner.

 Turkey meatballs in a red dish